-You should have discussed with your team member the key responsibilities – that is, the particular sections of the job description that contain the most important parts of the job, and that will be discussed at the review meeting.
-If the team member is not already aware of the key responsibilities before filling in the Performance Development Review Preparation Guide, the purpose of the review should be discussed and the principal benefits highlighted.
+You should have discussed with your team member the key responsibilities – that is, the particular sections of the job description that contain the most important parts of their job, and that will be discussed at the review meeting.
+If the team member is not already aware of the key responsibilities before filling in the Performance Development Review Form, the purpose of the review should be discussed and the principal benefits highlighted.

 3. Team Member’s Performance Review Preparation Guide

-At least 3-5 days’ notice should be given of the meeting.
+At least two weeks’ notice should be given of the meeting.
 When you hand the guide to your team member, set a date and time by mutual agreement.
 Be sure that the time agreed to allows between one to two hours uninterrupted time to be set aside.